tsathoqqua/limadocs/docs/source/basic_lpc/lpc_variables.rst

   However, the value of the expression depends on where you place the ++.  ++i is the pre-increment operator.
-This means that it performs the increment *before* giving a value. i++ is the post-ncrement operator.
-It evalutes before incrementing
+This means that it performs the increment *before* giving a value. i++ is the post-increment operator.
+It evaluates before incrementing
   i.
 What is the point?
 Well, it does not much matter to you at this point, but you should recognize what it means.